 Journal Article Tips

-Early-career researchers (those with a PhD completed within the last five years) in many cases have original research ideas with unique data, often collected during their dissertation, which can serve as the raw material for high-quality journal publications.
+Early-career researchers (those with a PhD or Masters completed within the last five years) in many cases have original research ideas with unique data, often collected during their thesis or dissertation, which can serve as the raw material for high-quality journal publications.
 However, they lack rich experience in maneuvering through the thicket of the journal publication pipeline, which makes the process of landing their work in strong academic journals lengthy, difficult, and sometimes harrowing.

 While an understanding of some aspects of the publishing process can only be gained through “learning-by-doing”, other important aspects, if conveyed to early-career researchers (ECRs) at an early stage, can dramatically shorten the learning process in how ECRs can get their work accepted and published in respected journals.

 The following are some of the essential Dos and Don’ts for early-career scholars in navigating the journal publication process:

 Select your target outlet judiciously.
 With thousands of journals out there, it can be tough to know where to submit your paper.
 In selecting the outlet, consider: